PixarAnimationStudios/OpenUSD-proposals/proposals/variant_set_metadata/README.md

 addition of [variantOrder](#metadata-fields).
 The goal of this field is simple;
 to specify an explicit order for how an editor should display variants in a `UsdVariantSet`.
-When considering the implementation of this metadata field for the `SdfTextFileFormat` it seems consistent with other `SdfSpec`s to use a `reorder variants` statment.
+When considering the implementation of this metadata field for the `SdfTextFileFormat` it seems consistent with other `SdfSpec`s to use a `reorder variants` statement.
 This can be seen in the [proposed example](example.usda) but worth calling out specifically as it brings up two questions: